 The Provider Certification Review (PCR) Team conducts an annual review for each provider.
 The PCR team evaluates whether (for the people in their sample) any use of restraint is used in compliance with DDS policy and procedures.
-If at the conclusion of the PCR any unauthorized use of restraint or seclusion not already reported would ii.
+If at the conclusion of the PCR any unauthorized use of restraint or seclusion not already reported would result in an incident of inappropriate use of restraint or neglect.
+All allegations of neglect are investigated by DDA's IMEU investigators.

+ii.
 State Oversight Responsibility.
 Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: